-This was extreme low light!
-There was no moon and despite the results, the Auroras were difficult to see with the Human eye.
+This was an extremely dark night with no moon and despite the results, the Auroras were difficult to see with the Human eye.
 This is my favourite shooting conditions because the result is a surprise.
 This shot was at f/2.8, this is a compromise because my lens is f/1.4.
 F/2.8 allows a lot of light and I knew the DOF would render the Ice in the middle ground to have acceptable focus.
 If I focus just before infinity, I know that a 24mm lens will have a DOF extending into the middle ground.
 Without any middle ground, I might have chosen f/2.2 to give my sky a little more exposure.
 If that piece of ice was closer, I would have considered f/4 (with focus just short of infinity).

 High iso noise reduction?